On holomorphic maps and Generalized Complex Geometry: Generalized complex linear maps

-\quad{\rm (iii)} Up to linear $B$-field transformations, $t$ is the direct sum of a linear Poisson morphism, between symplectic vector spaces, and a complex linear map, between complex vector spaces. \end{prop} \begin{proof} From Proposition \ref{prop:pfpb} it follows that it is sufficient to prove (i)$\Longrightarrow$(ii)\,.
-Furthermore, if (i) holds then $t\bigl(E_V\cap\overline{E_V}\bigr)=E_W\cap\overline{E_W}$.
-Hence,
+\quad{\rm (ii)} Up to linear $B$-field transformations, $f$ is the direct sum of a a complex linear map, between complex vector spaces, and a linear Poisson morphism, between symplectic vector spaces. \end{prop} \begin{proof} Suppose that (i) holds and let $E_V$ and $E_W$ be the linear co-CR structures associated to $L_V$ and $L_W$\,, respectively.\\